Eleven books set in Iceland and Scandinavia

 Out Stealing Horses by Per Pettersen

-This novel has one of my favourite titles ever, and Pettersen's style is distinctive and refreshing.
+Pettersen's style of writing is distinctive and refreshing.
 Families and friends break apart and memories are buried deep, but a chance meeting between the main character, Trond, and someone from that fateful summer of 1948 force those memories back into consciousness.

 The Kurt Wallander novels by Henning Mankell

-I was privileged to work at the then independent Harvill Press when Christopher Maclehose discovered the novels of Henning Mankell.
 The Swedish series featuring Inspector Kurt Wallander is addictive; they're brilliant detective novels but also astonishing descriptions of a society with evil often at its core.
-Henning Mankell is a truly inspiring writer and a remarkable man – I still remember hearing him describe with passion and clarity why he believes Shakespeare and Dostoyevsky to be the greatest crime writers – and the morose, heavy-drinking Wallander is his finest creation.
+Henning Mankell is a truly inspiring writer and a remarkable man – he has described with passion and clarity why he believes Shakespeare and Dostoyevsky to be the greatest crime writers – and the morose, heavy-drinking Wallander is his finest creation.

 The Martin Beck novels by Maj Sjöwall and Per Wahlöö